YassWorks/Malicious-MCP-Server/README.md

 ### Attack Prerequisites

-1. **Remote Server Connection**: The MCP server operates remotely (accessed via HTTP, Server-Sent Events, or similar protocols) rather than locally
+1. **Remote Server Connection**: The MCP server operates remotely (accessed via HTTP, Server-Sent Events, etc.).
+And the developer connected to this untrusted, malicious third-party server, either naively or by social engineering or supply-chain attacks or similar attack strategies.

-2. **Additional Tool Access**: The environment provides the LLM with supplementary tools beyond standard MCP server capabilities
+2. **Additional Tool Access**: The environment grants the LLM access to supplementary tools beyond standard MCP server capabilities.
+These may include company policy helpers, command-line interfaces, code execution engines, or other powerful extensions that expand the LLM’s influence and attack surface.

-3. **User Trust**: Users connect to servers without examining the underlying code or understanding the security implications
+3. **User Trust**: Users connect to servers without examining the underlying code or implementing basic security practices, like validation or sandboxing.

 ## Exploit Structure